dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 * **Performance**: container filesystems are *layered* meaning that they store the files in separate areas (layers) and use a `Copy On Write <https://docs.docker.com/storage/storagedriver/#the-copy-on-write-cow-strategy>`_ strategy, good to save space, not as performant as the native filesystem.
 * **Lifetime**: writeable layer is disposed when container is removed.
 Although it's kept when container is stopped (allowing restarting it), container management tools may delete containers along with their data.

-As a result, database files shall be stored outside of the container filesystem for optimum performance and to enable container disposability.
+As you may have guessed from the above statements, relying on the writable layer of the container to store the database tables seems not the best idea: database files shall be stored outside of the container filesystem for optimum performance and to enable container disposability.
 This can be done by delegating the storage of a specific directory in the container to an external storage device (see `Providing files to the container <https://grow.liferay.com/people/The+Liferay+Container+Lifecycle#providing-files-to-the-container>`_ for details).

-As you may guess from the above statements, relying on the writable layer of the container to store the database tables seems not the best idea.

-We'll leverage docker-compose to let it create and manage a **volume**, which will be mounted on the ``/var/lib/mysql`` directory in the container.
+We'll leverage docker-compose to create and manage a **volume**, which will be mounted on the ``/var/lib/mysql`` directory in the container.
 That directory is the place where mysql stores all database files.
 This time, we'll not use a bind mount but a real volume, which requires some extra directives:

 .. code-block:: diff